 Secunda's background is ideally suited for this endeavor.
-He obtained his degree in Outdoor Education while working with Outward Bound, then went on to become the Director of Outdoor Education for the University of Colorado, running one of the five largest programs in the country.
-Following this, he founded the Outdoor Network, still today the definitive professional journal in the industry, before moving on to become the Executive Director of the Outdoor Industry Association, the industry trade association for the United States.
-He then founded PlanetOutdoors, a leading online retailer of outdoor products, and was awarded the designation of Small Business CEO of the Year by the Denver Post.
+He worked for Outward Bound in the UK and US before becoming the Director of Outdoor Education at the University of Colorado.
+During his tenure, he helped found the Association for Outdoor Recreation and Education, as well as the Outdoor Network, a leading outdoor trade publication.
+Subsequently, he became the executive director of the Outdoor Industry Association, where his accomplishments included launching a DC lobbying operation, creating the first industry census of sales, pioneering the first accreditation program for climbing gyms and designing some of the first comprehensive outdoor recreation participation studies.
+Additionally, he served as a founding board member for the Leave No Trace Center for Outdoor Ethics, as well as a board member for the American Hiking Society, American Camp Association RMS and the Student Conservation Association (SCA).
+Later, David founded PlanetOutdoors, an online retailer of outdoor recreation products, and was awarded the designation of Small Business CEO of the Year by the Denver Post.
 After selling the company in 2001, he switched tracks and began working with Sequel Venture Partners and Mobius Venture Capital as an Entrepreneur in Residence.
-Most recently, David founded Avid4 Adventure and Workbright.
+David felt distant from his outdoor roots, so he moved on to found Avid4 Adventure in 2004.
 He is the recipient of the Jim Rennee Outdoor Industry Leadership Award as well as the Woodchuck Award.
-He recently served as the Governor Appointed Chairman of the Licensing Advisory Committee of the Colorado Department of Human Services which focused on licensing and standards for youth programs in CO.
+He has served as the Governor Appointed Chairman of the Licensing Advisory Committee of the Colorado Department of Human Services which focuses on licensing and standards for youth programs in Colorado.
+After being away from Avid4 Adventure for a decade leading another company, he returned as CEO in 2023.